green4j/green-tractor/README.md

 # Green CProc
 Garbage-free (green) toolset (a nano-framework) to implement a process with an asynchronous API.

-## The main goals
+## Motivation/Main goals
 Multithreaded programming is a challenge.
-This section describes what problems this toolset tries to address to make multithreaded programming easier for some cases at least.
+This section describes what problems this toolset tries to address to make multithreaded programming easier for some cases.

 ### One single Worker
 One of the main practical problems a developer faces while multithreaded programming is the visibility of a data modified by threads for each other.